JacksonCampolattaro/GSoC-2021/about.md

 CGAL can use different math kernels to retain high levels of precision, and to ensure that rounding errors don't propagate to create incorrect results.
 Using SIMD in exact computation could be the subject of its own research project.

+This challenge caused a shift in the goal of the project, but it wasn't the only reason.
+- We determined that SIMD was only one part of Embree's performance advantages, if we wanted to match their performance we would need to include some other optimizations.
+- The compiler already does a passable job at vectorizing CGAL's code, which limits how much improvement we can expect from further intentional vectorization.

 ### N-Way Tree